lino-framework/book/docs/specs/ledger.rst

  6300    wages                     Wages                     No          (6300) Wages
  6900    net_income                Net income                No          (6900) Net income
  7000    sales                     Sales                     No          (7000) Sales
- 7900    net_loss                  Net loss                  No          (7900) Net loss
+ 7900    net_loss                  Net loss                  No
 ======= ========================= ========================= =========== ================================
 <BLANKLINE>

-Lino applications can add specific items to that list or potentially redefine it completely
+Lino applications can add specific items to that list or potentially redefine it completely.

+Keep in mind that common accounts are no database objects.
+See them rather as a list of configuration values.
+They are just a list of named pointers to actual database objects.

+For example you might want to know how many sales operations are in your
+database:

+>>> obj = ledger.CommonAccounts.sales.get_object()
+>>> obj
+Account #20 ('(7000) Sales')
+>>> ledger.Movement.objects.filter(account=obj).count()
+72

+A common account neither requires nor makes sure that its database object exists.
+For example the common account "Net loss" has no database object in the accounts chart pointing to it.
+The above trick won't work for counting the number of net loss operations:

+>>> obj = ledger.CommonAccounts.net_loss.get_object()
+>>> obj
+MissingAccount(<CommonAccounts.net_loss:7900>)
+>>> ledger.Movement.objects.filter(account=obj).count()
+Traceback (most recent call last):
+...
+TypeError: Field 'id' expected a number but got MissingAccount(<CommonAccounts.net_loss:7900>).

 Debit and credit